-Function Responsibility Fui nctions relating to town and country planning and development control 1.
+Function Responsibility Functions relating to town and country planning and development control 1.
 2. Power to determine application for planning permission.
 Power to determine applications to develop land without compliance with conditions previously attached.
 Planning Committee 3.
 Power to grant planning permission for development already carried out.
 4. 5.
 Power to decline to determine application for planning permission.
 Duties relating to the making of determinations of planning applications.
 6. Power to determine application for planning permission made by a local authority, alone or jointly with another person.
 7. Power to make determinations, give approvals and agree certain other matters relating to the exercise of permitted development rights.
 8. Power to enter into agreement regulating development or use of land.
 9. Power to issue a certificate of existing or proposed lawful use or development and power to revoke such a certificate.
 Power to serve a completion notice.
 Power to grant consent for the display of advertisements.
 Power to authorise entry onto land.
 1 Power to require the discontinuance of a use of land.
 14. Power to serve a planning contravention notice, breach of condition notice or stop notice.
-15. 16.
-11 7 7 17. control.
-Power to determine applications for hazardous substances consent, and related powers.
+Power to issue an enforcement notice.
+16. Power to apply for an injunction restraining a breach of planning control.
+17. Power to determine applications for hazardous substances consent, and related powers.
 18. Duty to determine conditions to which old mining permissions, relevant planning permissions relating to dormant sites or active Phase I or II sites, or mineral permissions relating to mining sites, as the case may be, are to be subject.
-Power to require proper maintenance of land.
-Power to determine application for listed building consent, and related powers.
+19. Power to require proper maintenance of land.
+20. Power to determine application for listed building consent, and related powers.
 21. Power to determine applications for conservation area consent.